The Ultimate Guide to Successful Seed Starting with Seed Trays

 Sow the Seeds in Seed Trays

-Place one or two seeds in each cell, depending on the plant type.
-Check the seed packet for correct depth and spacing.
+Each cell should have one or two seeds depending on the type of the plant.
+Ensure that the seed packet is properly depth wise and spacing.

 Water Lightly